-With the emphasis companies now place on engagement, it is important to involve your stakeholders in the project experience and to understand not only if the product functions properly, but how it impacts the organization in other ways.
+With the emphasis companies now place on engagement, it is important to involve your stakeholders in the project experience and to understand not only if the product functions properly, but how it impacts the organization and its priorities in other ways.
 New products and services mean change, which affects the way people work, the customer experience, a company’s culture and their reputation.
 All of this is on the minds of your client, and they want to know that you are working to that end.
 This is today’s expanded view of success criteria.

-What is the Success Criteria?
+What are the Success Criteria?

 Success criteria are the standards that stakeholders will use to determine if the project performed to their expectations.
 And they can be looked at during the project life-cycle and after project close.
-These aren’t based on just the budget or schedule, but on the way the stakeholders – leadership, employees, and customers – are affected by what your project produces.
+These aren’t based on just the budget or schedule, but on the way, the stakeholders – leadership, employees, and customers – are affected by what your project produces.
 You’ll be asking yourself if the project:

 - Was accepted by the customer – Does the product or service meet the customer’s brief?
 Does it perform as expected?